nus-cs2103-AY2122S2/tp/docs/team/ashuh.md

 ### Project: RealEstatePro

-RealEstatePro is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+RealEstatePro is a desktop application for managing your client details for real estate agents.
+While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+With RealEstatePro managing your clients will be breeze by using the various features such as reminders, client matching and many more!

 Given below are my contributions to the project.